arch8s/spring-2022/Glossary.md

 > _Modular monolith_
 is a software design technique that emphasizes separating the functionality of a program into independent, interchangeable modules, such that each contains everything necessary to execute only one aspect of the desired functionality

+> _Constraint_
+is a restriction on the degree of freedom you have in providing a solution

+> _Container_
+is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another

+> _Component_
+is an identifiable part of a larger program or construction

+> _Module_
+is a software component or part of a program that contains one or more routines

+> _AWS Cloud, also AWS CSP_

 ---
 [< Prev (Home)](README.md)  |  [Next (Problem Background) >](1.Problem/README.md)